The global event to which the whole world is invited

 7th – Lincoln Magna Carta Lecture Series: Professor Rowan Williams

-10 – 19th Beginning of The Globe Theatre’s run of the Troublesome Reign of King John at Temple Church
+10 – 19th Beginning of The Globe Theatre’s run of King John at Temple Church

 16th – A lecture by distinguished Professor Nigel Saul at Hereford Cathedral, ‘Magna Carta and English History’